ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 For this reason schema inference cache identifies the schema by file source, format name, used format settings and last modification time of the file.

 Note: some files accessed by url in `url` table function could not contain information about last modification time, for this case there is a special setting
-`schema_inference_cache_require_modification_time_for_url`, disabling it that allows to use schema from cache without last modification time for such files
+`schema_inference_cache_require_modification_time_for_url`, disabling it that allows to use schema from cache without last modification time for such files.

 There is also a system table [schema_inference_cache](../operations/system-tables/schema_inference_cache.md) with all current schemas in cache and system query `SYSTEM DROP SCHEMA CACHE [FOR File/S3/URL/HDFS]` that allows to clean schema cache for all sources or for specific source.